agam778/Telegram-JavaScript-Bot/README.md

 #### Fun
 - `/8ball` - Ask the magic 8-ball a question
-- `/meme` - Fetch a random meme from Reddit

 # Environment Variables
 - `BOT_TOKEN` - Telegram bot token, get it from [@BotFather](https://t.me/BotFather)